 To serve, we cut our buns and built the burgers.
 I also bought a package of gluten free ciabatta.
 We had some lettuce to serve with the burgers and pepper jack and provolone cheese for serving.
 I did not melt the cheese onto the burgers in case anyone didn’t want cheese, but you could easily add this step to the cooking process.
 Just add the cheese right before the burgers are done and cover to melt.

 To serve with this dish, I made baked carrot fries.
 These are very simple to make, but the process of peeling and cutting the carrots into matchstick fries can be time consuming.
 I added the carrots to a baking dish, since we didn’t have baking sheets, drizzled them with olive oil and then seasoned with salt and pepper.
 I then put them into oven at 450 for about 15-20 minutes.
 The carrots finished cooking before the burgers were done, so I turned off the oven but left them in there so they would stay warm.
 To serve the carrots, I layered the “fries” in bowl and topped each layer with sliced chives.

 I really enjoyed cooking this meal, and I am glad I got to share it with the group.
 It made me feel like I should be making turkey burgers more often.
 This meal is a great healthy alternative to burgers and fries, and it is full of flavor.

 I really needed this weekend away.
 It came at just the right time.
 It was a time when I have been overly stressed and really questioning my future.
 I needed this time to just relax away from work and civilization.
 I had a chance to clear my mind and calm my nerves for a bit.
 By the end of the weekend, I think I had a good sense of what I was going to do.

-At the end of the weekend, we held an “auction” for all the food items leftover in the kitchen.
+Also, at the end of the weekend we held an “auction” for all the food items leftover in the kitchen.
 I made out like a bandit in this auction, and I won’t have to go grocery shopping this week.